 - Late applications will not be considered

-- The online application and submission will be available by the beginning of November.
+- The online application and submission will be available by end of October.

 What will be the format for the symposium?

 - The symposium will consist of opening remarks, three presentation sessions, lunch, keynote speaker(s), awards presentation, and closing remarks.

 - Students will present by means of a poster, oral presentation, demonstration, performance, panel discussion, or debate.
 Standard presentations will be limited to 20 minutes.
 Some demonstrations, performances, panel discussions, and debates may require additional time, if requested.
 Students should leave time for questions at the end of their presentations.

 - Lunch will be provided for all presenters and attendees.